-It is in the best interest of an orphaned child to stay in a family, either with a remaining parent or extended family members, who can care for them.
-When there is no biological family willing
+It's in the best interest of an orphaned child to stay in a family.
+Either with a remaining parent or extended family members who can care for them.
+When there's no biological family willing

 2. Orphans and widows together

-It is best for children to have emotional and physical needs met by adults who love them.
+It's best for children to have emotional and physical needs met by adults who love them.
 Where appropriate, the Kinship Project pastor and his wife share this job with local widows in the community.
-For the health of everyone, there is at least one caregiver for every 5 children.
+For the health of everyone, there's at least one caregiver for every 5 children.

 3. Healing and restoration

-Children with trauma or attachment issues can find healing through emotional bonding with a caregiver, especially a widow, and through the therapeutic experience of joining in worship services.
-We do not encourage individual child sponsorship, as that can impede the attachment process to caregivers.
+Children with trauma or attachment issues can find healing through emotional bonding with a caregiver, especially a widow.
+They can also find healing through the therapeutic experience of joining in worship services.
+We don't encourage individual child sponsorship, as that can impede the attachment process to caregivers.
 Rather, we come alongside the caregivers in the Kinship (the community of the children) and join in seeing these children healed and restored.